tinymce/tinymce-docs/modules/ROOT/pages/yeoman-generator.md

----
-layout: default
-title: TinyMCE plugin Yeoman generator
+# TinyMCE plugin Yeoman generator
-title_nav: Yeoman generator
+:title_nav: Yeoman generator
-description_short: How to use the Yeoman generator to bootstrap a new TinyMCE plugin
+:description_short: How to use the Yeoman generator to bootstrap a new TinyMCE plugin
-description: How to use the Yeoman generator to bootstrap a new TinyMCE plugin using ES2015/Babel or TypeScript.
+:description: How to use the Yeoman generator to bootstrap a new TinyMCE plugin using ES2015/Babel or TypeScript.
-keywords: webpack yeoman generator plugin tinymce
+:keywords: webpack yeoman generator plugin tinymce
----

 {{site.companyname}} maintains a [Yeoman generator]({{ site.baseurl }}/how-to-guides/creating-custom-ui-components/making-plugins/yeoman-generator/) to assist with creating plugins for {{site.productname}}.
 The Yeoman Generator will create the files and boilerplate code required for a custom plugin, and sets up some helpful commands.